“A breakout exhibit!”

-When Dale Chihuly exhibited his glass art at Phipps in 2007, he left a lasting impact that would resonate with guests for years to come.
-This summer, Phipps is presenting a new glass art show, SUPER.
-NATURAL., created by Jason Gamrath, master glass artist from Seattle.
-Following in the footsteps of blockbuster Phipps glass exhibits, Jason Gamrath brings an exciting new twist to the art form, creating botanical pieces that are remarkably accurate representations of their living counterparts — only on a massive scale, standing anywhere from six to 14 feet tall.
+Experience the must-see show that critics are calling “breathtaking” and “out of this world” — it's SUPER.
+NATURAL., a glass art exhibition that is truly larger than life.
+Following in the footsteps of blockbuster Phipps glass shows by Dale Chihuly and others, Jason Gamrath brings an exciting new twist to the art form, creating orchids, Venus fly traps, pitcher plants and other stunning specimens that are remarkably accurate representations of their living counterparts — only on a massive scale, standing anywhere from six to 14 feet tall.
 The show fills the Conservatory with more than 40 major installations, each of which was carefully selected for each room and location, and many of which were custom made for Phipps.

 For a full year, Gamrath and his team worked tirelessly to create new art for this show.
 Gamrath begins the process by sketching the flower and scaling it to massive proportions.
 Then, in a furnace that is 2,100 degrees Fahrenheit, he melts clear glass rocks to make up the shape of the flower.
 Color and patterns are added by dusting the glass with white powder in alternating layers.
 After he removes it from the furnace, Gamrath uses a torch with a 5,000 degree flame to heat small areas of the glass so that they can be molded.
 He shapes them with a variety of tools, and he must be quick because the glass is only workable for a few seconds.
 When he is finished, Gamrath stores the piece in a furnace that brings the glass from 910 degrees to room temperature over the course of three days.

 Watch Gamrath create one of his incredible sculptures in a behind-the-scenes video: